Where to Get a Cashier’s Check Without a Bank Account

 Person handing another person a check

-A cashier’s check is a type of check that’s signed by an employee of the issuing bank, guaranteeing that there are sufficient funds to honor the amount of the check.
+A cashier’s check is a type of check signed by an employee of the issuing bank, guaranteeing sufficient funds to honor the amount of the check.

-This is in contrast to a personal check, which you can fund with your personal checking account.
-If you spend the money before the recipient cashes the check or if you didn’t have enough in the account to begin with, it’ll bounce.
-The recipient won’t be able to access their money, and you might have to pay a fee to your financial institution.
+This contrasts with a personal check, which you can fund with your personal checking account.
+If you spend the money before the recipient cashes the check or don’t have enough in the account to begin with, it’ll bounce.
+The recipient won’t be able to access their money, and you might have to pay a small fee to your financial institution.

 When should you use a cashier’s check?

-For large purchases, such as a down payment on a house or car, a cashier’s check can be a good option.
-The seller may not accept debit cards or credit cards, and a cashier’s check is safer than other forms of payment like cash or a regular check.
+A cashier’s check can be a good option for large purchases, such as a down payment on a house or car.
+The seller may not accept debit cards or credit cards, and a cashier’s check is safer than other forms of payment, such as cash or a regular check.

-There’s no upper or lower limit for a cashier’s check, but it’s worth considering for large payments over $1,000, or anything above your credit limit.
-You can expect to pay a fee of $5-$15 to the issuing bank or credit union.
-For example, Bank of America charges $15 for cashier’s checks, but waives the fee for some customers.
+There’s no upper or lower limit for a cashier’s check, but it’s worth considering for large transactions over $1,000 or anything above your credit limit.
+You can expect to pay a small fee of $5-$15 to the issuing bank or credit union.
+For example, Bank of America charges $15 for cashier’s checks but waives some customers’ fees.

 Alternatives to cashier’s checks

 A cashier’s check isn’t your only option for large purchases.
 You could also consider a money order, a certified check, or a money transfer.
-Each of these options have their own pros and cons compared to getting a cashier’s check.
+Each option has its own pros and cons compared to getting a cashier’s check.

 Money order